 Individuals may have extended health care benefits offered through their employer, which may cover therapy offered by a Speech Language Pathologist, Occupational Therapist or Clinical Counselor.
 These benefits may cover their children or dependants.

 We are not able to bill health plans directly.

 Review your extended health care plan to determine coverage.

 The Crime Victim Assistance Program (CVAP) is administered by the Victim Services and Crime Prevention Division of the Ministry of Public Safety and Solicitor General.
 Under the Crime Victim Assistance Act, victims injured as a result of certain crimes may be eligible for financial assistance or benefits.

 If you or your child is a victim of a crime and would like more information, please contact toll-free in BC: 1-866-660-3888

 Individuals may choose to pay for their child’s services without the help of funding.

-To accommodate this, Little Steps Therapy Services accepts Visa, Mastercard, Cash, and Cheques.
+To accommodate this, Little Steps Therapy Services accepts Visa, Mastercard, Cash, and Cheques, and Interac E-Transfers.